hashgraph/hedera-improvement-proposal/HIP/hip-0000-cancun-1.md

 ## Motivation

-Hedera's goal of Ethereum Equivalence also includes the requirement to stay up-to-date with the current state of Ethereum Mainnet.
+Hedera's goal of EVM Equivalence also includes the requirement to stay up-to-date with the current state of Ethereum Mainnet.
 This HIP addresses new opcodes added to the EVM that do not address any features relating to Blobs, or the Consensus Layer, or changes to existing opcodes.